Introduction

 Decreased sperm count and quality

-TRT disrupts the body’s hormonal processes by shutting down the natural production of testosterone as well as LH and FSH levels, which are vital for sperm production.
+TRT can disrupt the body’s hormonal processes by shutting down the natural production of testosterone as well as suppressing LH and FSH levels, which are vital for sperm production.
 In fact, some experts consider exogenous testosterone a contraceptive because of its connection with azoospermia, a lack of sperm in semen.
 In this 2019 study, TRT led to azoospermia in 65% of men within four months of starting, even though they had previously normal sperm counts.
 Though cessation of TRT reversed hormonally-induced azoospermia in 64% to 84% of men within 110 days, it took some men up to two years to fully recover.

 Testicular shrinkage